 So I thought – I need a standard way to start.
 And I thought that this would be useful not just for piano, but for everything I do – a standard way to get into it, that is nothing like the thing itself, but that always leads to the target thing flowing well.

-I don’t want to limit myself by the way I start.
 I’d love to work out many different ways to start, and keep working out new ones.
 But I think someone who truly knows their craft always knows some standard openings.
 A chess maestro has them memorized.

 For software, I feel like I should never be at a loss of ideas for the next most important thing to change in the world that contributes to my goals the most.
 My standard way of getting into the years-long flow is notes.
 And they have to work on every scale of time – from my day to day, to the intermediate milestone, to the grand vision; opening them should enable me to think about every scale of the problem.